72nd/fuzzlecheck-linux/README.md

 - `DESTINATION`.
 Path to the folder where the Fuzzlecheck folder will be copied to.
 Defaults to `~/.local/bin/fuzzlecheck/`.
 - `APPLICATIONS_FOLDER`.
 Path to the applications folder where the `fuzzlecheck.desktop` will be created.
 Defaults to `~/.local/share/applications/`.
 - `ICONS_HICOLOR_FOLDER`.
 Path to the location of the hicolor icon folder.
 Defaults to `~/.local/share/icons/hicolor/`
+- `GTK_THEME`.
+Some GTK dark-themes clash with the interface of Fuzzlecheck if the constant isn't empty the application will be started with the given theme.
+Defaults to `Adwaita`.

 Then run the script with the path to the Fuzzlecheck dmg image.